edazpotato/alles-web/README.md

 [Live demo](https://edazpotato.github.io/alles-web "Click to see a live demo of the library's capabilities!")

-> If you tany method rejects with this error code: `archie.needs.to.fucking.enable.cors` it's because the Alles API developers have dropped (or not yet added) CORS support on that API.
+> If you any method rejects with this error code: `archie.needs.to.fucking.enable.cors` it's because the Alles API developers have dropped (or not yet added) CORS support on that API.
 Go bug them about it on [thir discord server]().

 ## Instalation